B1nus/wezy/README.md

 - [ ] Finalise borrow checker rules
 - [ ] Figure out how to get into the head space of a beginner programmer.
 - [ ] Get feedback about the friendliness of the language.
 (This is a priority for me as I remember how many hiccups I've had when learning other langauges)
+- [ ] Decide if you want to associate crust more with scratch.
+I want crust to be as simple and understandable as scratch.
+I hope a can make a language which I would have loved as a child.
+I need more feedback from people in this demographic.
 - [ ] Formal grammar specification
 - [ ] Rewrite the compiler in crust